nhvd3500111/Machine-Learning-Fundamentals/README.md

 # Machine-Learning-Fundamentals
-A series of Machine Learning Tasks and their solution
+A series of Machine Learning Problems and their solution

-See the MS Word File for further explanation of the problems
+See the MS Word File for further explanation of the Tasks